-• The developer used eCQM data to conduct a correlation analysis for this registry measure.
-NQF criteria states that testing must be conducted for the measure as specified.

-Based on the results of the correlation analysis on two eCQMs (this is a registry measure), is the Committee certain and/or confident that the performance measure scores are a valid indicator of quality for this regist measure?
-Preliminary rating for reliability: $\ \square$ High $\ \square$ Moderate $\ \square$ Low $\ \square$ Insufficient RATIONALE : Unable to determine the reliability of the measure due to the concerns identified about the measure specifications.
-Preliminary rating for validity: High Moderate Low Insufficient RATIONALE: Measure not tested as specified per NQF criteria.
-Scientific Acceptability Evaluation Scientific Acceptability: Preliminary Analysis Form Measure Number: 0083 Measure Title: Heart Failure (HF): Beta-Blocker Therapy for Left Ventricular Systolic Dysfunction (LVSD) Type of measure: ☑ Process □ Process: Appropriate Use □ Structure □ Efficiency □ Cost/Resource Use □ Outcome □ Outcome: PRO-PM □ Outcome: Intermediate Clinical Outcome □ Composite Data Source: □ Claims □ Electronic Health Data □ Electronic Health Records □ Instrument-Based Data □ Registry Data □ Enrollment Data □ Other Level of Analysis: ☑ Clinician: Group/Practice ☐ Clinician: Individual ☐ Facility ☐ Health Plan ☐ Population: Community, County or City ☐ Population: Regional and State ☐ Integrated Delivery System ☐ Other Measure is: ☐ New ☑ Previously endorsed ( NOTE: Empirical validity testing is expected at time of maintenance review; if not possible, justification is required.)
-RELIABILITY: SPECIFICATIONS Are submitted specifications precise, unambiguous, and complete so that they can be consistently implemented? ☐ Yes ☒ No Submission document: "MIF_xxxx" document, items S.1-S.22 NOTE : NQF staff will conduct a separate, more technical, check of eCQM specifications, value sets, logic, and feasibility, so no need to consider these in your evaluation.
-2. Briefly summarize any concerns about the measure specifications.

-other, outpatient, domiciliary, and nursing facility.
+- The measure chosen for the correlation analysis (NQF #0066) prescribes ACE and ARB therapy, not beta blocker therapy; however, the developer described two measures that prescribe beta blocker therapy.
+Does the Committee have any concerns about the discrepancy in the validity testing results? - Does the Committee have any concerns about the relationship, if any, of patients who also have diabetes (NQF #0066) and the current measure?

+Preliminary rating for reliability: 🗌 High  Moderate 🗆 Low Insufficient Preliminary rating for validity: 🗌 High Moderate 🗆 Low Insufficient

+RATIONALE: Unable to determine validity of the measure due to discrepancy in correlation analysis testing information provided.

+Scientific Acceptability Evaluation

+Scientific Acceptability: Preliminary Analysis Form

+Measure Number: 0070

+Measure Title: Coronary Artery Disease (CAD): Beta-Blocker Therapy-Prior Myocardial Infarction (MI) or Left Ventricular Systolic Dysfunction (LVEF <40%)

+Type of measure:

+☑ Process ☐ Process: Appropriate Use ☐ Structure ☐ Efficiency ☐ Cost/Resource Use □ Outcome □ Outcome: PRO-PM □ Outcome: Intermediate Clinical Outcome □ Composite Data Source: 🗆 Claims  Electronic Health Data 🔹 Electronic Health Records 🖓 Management Data 🗆 Assessment Data  Paper Medical Records  Instrument-Based Data  Registry Data Enrollment Data Other Level of Analysis: ☑ Clinician: Group/Practice □ Clinician: Individual □ Facility □ Health Plan

+Population: Community, County or City Population: Regional and State

+□ Integrated Delivery System □ Other

+Measure is:

+□ New ⊠ Previously endorsed (NOTE: Empirical validity testing is expected at time of maintenance review; if not possible, justification is required.)

+RELIABILITY: SPECIFICATIONS

-Levels of analysis and care settings inconsistent with testing provided.
+- 1. Are submitted specifications precise, unambiguous, and complete so that they can be consistently implemented?
+Yes X No - 2.
+Briefly summarize any concerns about the measure specifications. - Levels of analysis and care settings inconsistent with testing provided.
 The level of analysis (LoA) specified are for individual clinicians and clinician groups.
-The care settings specified are home care, inpatient/hospital,

-- The LoA and care settings in the measure specifications must align with testing (clinician group and outpatient services).
-Additional testing is required for endorsement at the individual clinician level in home care, inpatient/hospital, other, domiciliary, and nursing facility setting. - Section 1.5 and 1.6 discuss minimum number of quality reporting events (10) and providers who had 10 or more patients eligible for this measure. - The difference between reporting events and patients is not clear. - Minimum number of nations and/or reporting events is not included in specifications
+The care settings specified are home care, other, outpatient services, post-acute care, nursing facility visit, and care services in long-term residential facility. - The LoA and care settings in the measure specifications must align with testing (clinician group and outpatient services).
+Additional testing is required for endorsement at the individual clinician level in home care, post-acute care, nursing facility visit, and care services in long-term residential facility. - Section 1.5 and 1.6 discuss minimum number of quality reporting events (10) and providers who had 10 or more patients eligible for this measure. - The difference between reporting events and patients is not clear. - Minimum number of patients and/or reporting events is not included in specifications.